yorhagengyue/TPMS-website/README.md

 ### Environment Requirements
 - Node.js 16.0 or higher
 - npm 7.0 or higher
-- MySQL 5.7 or higher
+- MySQL 5.7 or higher (for local development)
+- PostgreSQL 12.0 or higher (for Render deployment)

 ### Installation Steps